 The drafted provision begins by using a "parentelic" or parent and descendant-based representational system rather than a civil law system, which counts degrees of relationship from the decedent to the potential heir, and favors those closer in consanguinity.
-For an example of a parentelic system that arguably continues indefinitely (although heirship status would become increasingly difficult to establish), see e.g. Jicarilla TPC Chapter 8 § (D)(2) (after describing rights of parents and their descendants, continuing by providing that the estate shall pass "and so on through the ascending ancestors and their issue.")
+For an example of a

-A completely different approach - one that would trade enhanced flexibility for reduced predictability - would sidestep statutory identification of heirship status or priority, and leave that determination to the tribal court.
+A completely different approach would sidestep statutory identification of heirship status or priority, and leave that determination to the tribal court.
 For example:

-When any member of the tribe dies leaving property other than trust real estate or other trust property subject to the jurisdiction of the United States, any member claiming to be heir of the decedent may bring suit in the Tribal Court to have the Court determine the heirs of the decedent." [provisions re notice, then] In the determination of heirs the Court shall apply the custom of the Tribe as to inheritance if such custom is proved.
+When any member of the tribe dies leaving property other than trust real estate or other trust property subject to the jurisdiction of the United States, any member claiming to be heir of the decedent may bring suit in the Tribal Court to have the Court determine the heirs of the decedent." [provisions re notice, then] In the determination of heirs the Court shall apply the custom of the Triba as to inheritance if such custom is proved.
 Otherwise, the Court shall apply to be his heir . . . the Tribal Court may, in its discretion, turn over the question of determination of heirs and distribution of a descendant's property to a state court.